 When developing a remote agile crew, consider individuals from similar or compatible time zones.
 This factor will ensure that everyone is working during hours other team members are available.
 For instance, if you have an 8-hour work schedule, people with at least two hours apart can operate comfortably, with none working during odd hours.
 When all team members are active simultaneously, real-time communication is possible, and overall, the group will be pretty easy to manage.

 Sometimes, individuals may be from regions with huge time differences.
 In case of this, consider daily reporting templates for each member.
 The digital sheets should be filled and submitted at the end of every working day.
 The documentation should detail the tasks accomplished that day, any issues encountered, and the next day’s work plan.
 Also, the team leader should provide a communication channel for emergency cases, where team members can reach them at any time.
 However, as real-time meetings are essential for agile teams, some members may be forced to compromise on time.

 2- Set Expectations For Each Team Member

 Project heads may find it challenging to manage a remote team.
 Even after providing the right working tools, you could still experience difficulties handling a unit composed of individuals with varying personalities and from different walks of life.
 However, some measures could be implemented to ensure efficient management.

 Agile coaches should plan daily tasks for all group members.
 They should also ensure that they hold a meeting each day and provide every person with tasks they should complete on that particular day.
 As you set these expectations, ensure that the assignments have deadlines.

 All members should report their progress, and the coach needs to provide necessary feedback in good time.
-When team leaders set expectations and make follow-ups, they can ensure that each person is committed to the set objectives for each sprint and the overall project goal.
+Then, when team leaders set expectations and make follow-ups, they can ensure that each person is committed to the set objectives for each sprint and the overall project goal.

 3- Provide Sufficient Working Tools